HERE’S WHERE YOU START IMPROVING YOUR TRUCKING BUSINESS

 Get a thorough consultation – start using our accounting services – run your business more efficiently.

-Maintaining an increasing number of financial records: quarterly tax estimates, receipts, settlement statements, profit and loss statements, budgets, and so on.
-All actual information and keeping everything under control – we are doing for you letting you get more time to develop your business.
+Keeping an increasing number of financial records, such as quarterly tax estimates, receipts, settlement statements, profit and loss statements, and budgets, as well as all the original information and keeping everything under control – that is what FleetCare does for you, giving you more time to develop your business.

-Owner-operators, commercial truckers and small fleets get assistance with their more profitable accounting service than hiring an accountant inside.
-There is a solution – a full package of services – you reduce accounting costs, professional help and actual information on legislative level, and confident results.
+Owner-operators, commercial truckers, and small fleets get assistance with their more profitable accounting service than hiring an accountant inside.
+There is a solution; a comprehensive package of services that can assist you in lowering accounting costs, obtaining professional assistance, current legislative information, and achieving confident results.

-You will get expert, trustworthy, and private tax advices and pay only what you owe.
-Run your business effectively and let us handle your income tax reporting and minimization, warranty issues, maintenance information, and monthly profitability.
-We know you work hard for your money so we will help you to keep them.
+You will receive expert, private, and genuine tax advice.
+You will pay only for what you owe; allow us to handle your income tax reporting and minimization, warranty issues, maintenance information, and monthly profitability while you focus on running your business effectively.
+We understand that you work hard for your earnings, so we will assist you in keeping them.

-Our accounts receivable specialists are committed to seeing an immediate measurable reduction in your aging invoices.
-If the invoice is not paid, we will contact the other party and endeavor to ensure that the payment is received.
+Our accounts receivable specialists are committed to seeing an immediate, measurable reduction in your aging invoices.
+If the invoice is yet to be paid, we will contact the other party and ensure that the payment is received.
 Our aim is simple: to boost your receivable performance.
 We deliver results faster and more efficiently than an in-house accounting staff.

-The largest costs for owner-operators is fuel and it increases your operational costs, as a result, you lose mony.
-At the same time, it’s not easy to keep in mind all the fuel taxes in different states.
-It’s critical to prioritize the routes, figure out the cost per mile and keep track of fuel costs – it will allow to forecast fuel expenses and implement fuel-cutting strategies.
-Our expert will take care of it for you, and everything will be reflected in your annual tax report.
+Fuel is the highest cost for owner-operators, and it increases your operational costs.
+As a result, you lose money.
+At the same time, it’s not easy to keep track of all the fuel taxes in different states.
+It’s critical to prioritize the routes, figure out the cost per mile, and keep track of fuel costs because it will allow us to forecast fuel expenses and implement fuel-cutting strategies.
+Our expert will take care of it for you, and everything will be in your annual tax report.

 A dedicated tax preparer will guide you as an owner-operator through the entire process and filing procedure at the end of the year.
 Our tax specialists work across all of the states.